Sunzheini/CustomLLM/README.md

 # If using the service for AI:
 pip install "file:///D:/Study/Projects/Github/AegisAI/shared-lib"
-pip install --force-reinstall "file:///D:/Study/Projects/Github/AegisAI/shared-lib"
+pip install --force-reinstall "file:///D:/Study/Projects/Github/AegisAI/shared-lib" run with uvicorn.exe configuration

-# If not just start the streamlit_runner configuration below
+# If not just start the streamlit_runner configuration

 # General
 Hugging Face = The models (the "what")